Covid-19 has had an enormous impact on skiing holidays.

-Apres-ski could be much quieter this year and numbers at bars limited to prevent crowds.
+Apres-ski could be much quieter this year and numbers at bars limited to prevent crowds – if they’re allowed to open at all, Austria’s are currently shut.
 Mountain huts will almost certainly be outside-only dining or takeaways and all music and ski events will be cancelled.
 Many resorts will also ask skiers to download an app to make reservations and order food in restaurants.

 As far as ski accommodation is concerned, self-catering will be many people’s first choice.
 If you go for a hotel or shared chalet be prepared for less choice – there will be fewer large chalets available and some operators like Crystal Ski are not offering catered chalets this season.
 Some VIP chalets are asking guests to pre-order meals in advance to remove the need for an in-house chef.